wendyverdonk93/docs/content/api/transactions/create_refund_pad.md

 ----------------
 __checkout_data__ | object

-Contains the original shopping cart + copied items to be refunded.
+Contains the original shopping cart **and** copied items to be refunded.

 {{% /description %}}